Congratulations to the 2024 Chrysalis Scholarship Recipients

 College of Agriculture, Urban Sustainability, and Environmental Sciences

-Danielle Simmons is a native Washingtonian and senior at the University of District of Columbia (UDC) in the College of Agriculture, Urban Sustainability, and Environmental Sciences.
+Danielle is a native Washingtonian and senior at the University of District of Columbia (UDC) in the College of Agriculture, Urban Sustainability, and Environmental Sciences.
 Danielle has always been passionate about protecting nature and is the founding director of We Care DC, an environmental community organization committed to wildlife habitat conservation, forest and stream restoration, and implementation of green infrastructure in urban areas of Washington, DC.
 Through this work, she has hosted an annual youth nature camp at Oxon Run Park in partnership with the Department of Energy and Environment, DC Greens, Friends of Oxon Run, and National Park Service that engages dozens of youths from nearby neighborhoods with an interactive STEM curriculum outdoors.
 Danielle strives to educate District residents, business owners, schools, and communities in making DC a greener, healthier city for all, and she serves as an environmental justice ambassador with the Department of Interior in partnership with UDC.
 Her Chrysalis scholarship will allow Danielle to complete her Bachelor’s degree at UDC, after which she plans to pursue a Professional Science Master’s Degree in Water Resource Management.

 Lauren Pharr and Murry Burgess